aswin1689/FAANG-InterviewPrep-FrontEnd/README.md

-# frontend-interview-prep
+# FANG-InterviewPrep-FrontEnd
-> This repo has concepts I gathered for Frontend engineer interviews and Coding interviews.
+This repo has useful resources I gathered for Frontend engineer interviews and Coding interviews at FANG (Facebook, Amazon, Netflix, Google) companies.
+All the best :thumbsup: